The Three Intermediate Causes of the Metacrisis: collective action problems, principal-agent problems and value misperception

 When you look closely, I would suggest that that all the problems at the “intermediate” layer of the metacrisis come down to three issues:

 • Collective action problems aka coordination problems, prisoner’s dilemma, multi-polar traps, Moloch, races to the bottom.
-These are cases, like arms races: even if every state wants to restrict some dangerous technology (e.g. powerful AI or nuclear weapons) — or at least would be willing if all others did — because there is a risk that another state will speed up (and do so secretly) then everyone speeds up.
+These are situations where the optimal action is coordination but each individual actor has a rational incentives to “defect”.
+For example, in arms races.
+Here, each state may want to restrict some dangerous technology e.g. powerful AI or nuclear weapons (or at least would be willing if all others did).
+However, each individual state fears that others will continue to move ahead so they do so too (which is self-fulfilling regarding the initial fears of continued development).

 • Externalities & Principal agent problems aka perverse incentives, externalities etc. this is where the system (be that the market, democracy, the bureaucracy) mis-incentivizes for the result it wants leading to the over or under production of some important good. e.g. market capitalism rewards financial profit but fails to include externalized costs like pollution.
-Or you pay people capture rats or pollution and this leads some people to farm rats or create pollution so they can get paid for turning it in.
+Or you pay people capture rats or pollution and this leads some people to farm rats or create pollution so they can get paid for resolving it.

-Regarding the metacrisis (and social problems in general) all three are relevant.
-However, collective action problems are generally by far the most significant — and hardest to address.
+Regarding the metacrisis all three are relevant, as they are for social issues in general.
+However, collective action problems are generally by far the most significant, and hardest to address.

 Colophon